Session 5 – Getting Biological Data from Public Repositories

 setwd("~/Desktop/Teach_R/class_pages_reference/bioinformatics_gitbook_1/my_working_directory")

 Second, we can get an idea of the databases that rentrez can access from the NCBI using the EUtils API.
-As mentioned on 1), the NCBI provides extensive documentation for each of their databases.
-The information about these databases can be easily accessed using the function entrez_dbs() of rentrez.
+The information about these databases can be easily accessed using the function entrez_dbs().

 entrez_dbs()

-We can access at least 43 databases.
-To download the acetylcholine receptor dataset, we know that this is a PopSet with a accession number 1248341763.
-We notice that this database is present as "popset" is an output of entrez_dbs() .
+We can access at least 36 databases.
+We notice that this list of databases is "nuccore" is an output of entrez_dbs() which is the main repository of nucleotide sequences.
 Moreover, we can explore this database with three functions of rentrez: entrez_db_summary(), entrez_db_searchable() and entrez_db_links().

 # Brief description of what the database is